Ideas-on-Stage/ideasonstage.com/content/news/2019-05-10-london-calling.en.md

 Our UK Presentation Director Andrea Pacini will be running a series of free events in London to share some practical ideas and insights on how to prepare, design and deliver effective business presentations.

 Andrea will also introduce the **Presentation SCORE Method**, uniquely developed by Ideas on Stage to help our clients create and deliver amazing business presentations.
-And he will also announce our brand-new **Business Presentation Revolution Training Programme** which is aimed to help participants become the best presenters they can be.
+And he will also announce our brand-new programme which is aimed to help participants give the best talks of their life.

 **What you will gain:**